AI Trail Analysis

 Nearby amenities⌄

-- Parking lot at NY-52 crossing
+- Parking at NY-52 crossing

-- RPH Shelter (with privy and water source)
+- RPH Shelter (road-accessible)